flow254/around-the-world/README.md

-# around-the-world
+# Around The World
-Java Applet that simulates one-player quiz game
+Around The World is a single-player quiz game that runs as a Java Applet.

+## Main Files and Features:

-i) Around.java
+### i) Around.java
 Contains the implementation of the question and choice display, checking answer correctness and calculating scores.

+### ii) AroundCanvas.java
+Java file contains the graphics function that paints within the Applet to show the quiz-like game display.
+It contains a panel for the question, picture and choice buttons.
+The implementation on a Java Applet was to give the game a retro feel.

-Other features:
+### Other features:
 .
 Image display along with questions
 .
 Timer countdown
 .
-Game termination notification and score display ii) AroundCanvas.java
+Game termination notification and score display
-Java file contains the graphics function that paints within the Applet to show the quiz-like game display.
-It contains a panel for the question, picture and choice buttons.
-The implementation on a Java Applet was to give the game a retro feel.

 Images uploaded along with the files are the accompany the questions.